-Formation of amines prepare amines by Hofmann degradation, reduction of simple and N-substituted amides, reduction of nitriles and hydrolysis of N-substituted amides; prepare aromatic amines by reduction of nitroarenes by tin and concentrated hydrochloric acid; Basicity of amines explain the relative basic strength of ammonia, primary and secondary aliphatic amines and phenylamine in terms of their structure; explain the difference in basic strength between amines and acid amides; Reactions of amines give the formation of alkylammonium salts from corresponding amines; explain the alkylation reaction (Hofmann reaction) and acylation of amines using acid chlorides and anhydrides; recognise phenylamine as an activated ring and use its reaction with aqueous bromine as an example of this reactivity; explain the reaction of nitric(III) acid with primary aliphatic amines to produce nitrogen as a product of decomposition of unstable aliphatic diazonium compounds and recognize that this reaction is useful as a test for primary aliphatic amines.
-Diazonium salts Students should be able to: draw structures of diazonium salts and recognize their ionic character; Formation of diazonium compounds describe the preparation of aryl diazonium salts by reaction with dilute hydrochloric acid and sodium nitrate(III) in ice cold conditions, account for the relative stability of the the diazonium ion on the basis of delocalization of charge; Reactions of diazonium compounds: (i) substitution reactions in which the diazo group is lost convert the diazonium salt to phenols, halogenoarenes, arenes and nitriles; (ii) reaction in which the diazo group is retained give coupling reactions with phenols to form azo dyes.
-14.9 Amino acids Students should be able to: recognize amino acids as typical of difunctional molecules which are important in biological systems; Properties of amino acids predict the reactions of amino acids as those pertaining to the carboxyl and amino groups including esterification, acylation, etc.; know about the formation of dipolar ions (zwitterions) in amino acids and the influence on physical properties such as solubility in water and organic solvents and melting points; explain the existence of optical activity of amino acids;
+Formation of amines prepare amines by Hofmann degradation simple and N-substituted amides, reduction hydrolysis of N-substituted amides; on of nitriles and prepare aromatic amines by reduction o tin and concentrated hydrochloric acid; f nitroarenes by Basicity of amines explain the relative basic strength of an and secondary aliphatic amines and pheny of their structure; explain the difference in basic strength and acid amides; between amines Reactions of amines give the formation of alkylammonium corresponding amines; n salts from explain the alkylation reaction (Hofman acylation of amines using acid chlorides a recognise phenylamine as an activated reaction with aqueous bromine as an ereactivity; explain the reaction of nitric(III) acid aliphatic amines to produce nitrogen a decomposition of unstable aliphat compounds and recognize that this reactive test for primary aliphatic amines. as a product of tic diazonium Diazonium salts Students should be able to: draw structures of diazonium salts and ionic character; recognize their Formation of diazonium compounds describe the preparation of aryl diazonium compounds reaction with dilute hydrochloric acc nitrate(III) in ice cold conditions, account stability of the the diazonium ion of delocalization of charge; id and sodium t for the relative Reactions of diazonium compounds: (i) substitution reactions in which the diazo group is lost convert the diazonium salt to phenols, arenes and nitriles; halogenoarenes, (ii) reaction in which the diazo group is retained give coupling reactions with phenols to fo rm azo dyes.
+14.9 Amino acids Students should be able to: recognize amino acids as typical of molecules which are important in biologic Properties of amino acids predict the reactions of amino acids as the the carboxyl and amino groups includin acylation, etc.; know about the formation of dipolar ions amino acids and the influence on phy such as solubility in water and organi melting points; vsical properties explain the existence of optical activity of amino acids;